 A site for the carbon absorption unit at the intersection of Plastics Road and Neal Drive has been suggested.
 This site is owned by the City and is located in proximity to a maintenance hole on the Neal Drive sewer.
-The City will have to make a decision on the availability of this site before detailed design can be started.
+The foot print of the proposed Carbon absorption unit is such that its location on the property of 400 Plastics Road will not preclude development of the rest of the property.